 Interested in discussing the research we are working on or learning more?
 Please contact:

-Assistant Professor of Nuclear Engineering, Director of Nuclear Reactor
+Associate Professor, Associate Chair of Research and Director of Nuclear Reactor

 Radiation effects in ceramics, Radiation solid interactions, Nuclear fuel properties and Nuclear waste forms.